tomarraj008/NeurIPS2018Notes/README.md

     - Myth or Fact?
 RL is the only case of ML where it is acceptable to test on your training set.
         - There is an immense gap between performance in simulated environments (e.g. MuJoCo) and in the real world.
 There are several steps in the middle:
             - Separating the training and testing set is still a challenge in RL.
-            - Even separating the randomj seed between training and testing (and, of course, using sufficiently many random trials) helps!
+            - Even separating the randomj seed between training and testing (and, of course, using sufficiently many random trials) helps.
 Not all hope is lost.
 (Note: 5 instead of 1 seed would help within the simulator, but for the real-world you may need 100 seeds.)
             - Natural world is so much more complex, so one may want to incorporate photorealistic videos within the simulators (at the very least) as natural noise.
 - Conclusions
     - Science is a **collective, not competitive,** process.
     - Check out the reproducibility checklist.
     - Check out the ICLR Reproducibility Challenge.
-(80% of the authors appreciate it and make the changes!)
+(80% of the authors appreciate it and make the changes.)

 ---